hilookas/SoFar/README.md

 python eval_open6dor.py
 ```

-Note that Open6DOR uses the observer's perspective, which means it is oriented relative to the robotic arm.
+Note that Open6DOR uses the **observer's perspective**, which means it is oriented relative to the robotic arm.
 This implies that the X-axis and Y-axis of the observer coordinate system are opposite to those of the robotic arm's base coordinate system.
 This is reflected in the system prompt: in the observer coordinate system, the Y-axis extends from left to right, and the X-axis extends from far to near.

-Additionally, for the Open6DOR task, we recommend using small_finetune.pth as the orientation model in [pointso.py](./serve/pointso.py) to achieve better performance.
+Additionally, for the Open6DOR task, we recommend using **small_finetune.pth** as the orientation model in [pointso.py](./serve/pointso.py) to achieve better performance.

+Open6DOR V2 execution environment & evaluation is available at [Open6DOR-Libero](https://github.com/Zhangwenyao1/Open6DOR_V2_Execution), you can see the readme for more instructions.

 #### 6-DoF Spatial VQA on 6-DoF SpatialBench
 | Method                                         | Position (rel.) | Position (abs.) | Orientation (rel.) | Orientation (abs.) | Total    |